convey-stack/convey-stack.github.io/_documentation/persistence.md

 }
 ```

-In order to use Redis integration, simply inject built-in `IDistributedCache` interface.
+In order to use Redis integration, inject built-in `IDistributedCache` interface.

 ```csharp
 public class SomeService